micmejia/bible-dump/NKJV/Leviticus/Lev 13.md

 But if the scab should at all spread over the skin, after he has been seen by the priest for his cleansing, he shall be seen by the priest again.

 ###### 8
-And _if_ the priest sees that the scab has indeed spread on the skin, then the priest shall pronounce him [^c]unclean.
+And _if_ the priest sees that the scab has indeed spread on the skin, then the priest shall pronounce him unclean.
 It _is_ leprosy.

 ###### 9
 "When the leprous sore is on a person, then he shall be brought to the priest.